 Two key markers that indicate potential liver damage are:

-- Elevated alanine aminotransferase (ALT) levels (an enzyme found in the cells of the liver and kidneys), and;
+- Elevated alanine aminotransferase (ALT) levels.
+ALT is an enzyme found in the cells of the liver and kidneys, and;

-- Elevated aspartate transaminase (AST) levels (an enzyme found in cells throughout the body, but mostly in the liver and heart).
+- Elevated aspartate transaminase (AST) levels.
+AST is an enzyme found in cells throughout the body, but mostly in the liver and heart.

 When liver cells are damaged, they release ALT and AST into the blood.

 But elevated ALT and AST don’t always mean that there is liver damage.
-Some drugs are correlated with elevated ALT and AST levels without being correlated with any liver damage.
+Some drugs cause elevated ALT and AST levels without causing any liver damage.

-There have been at least three studies that found elevated levels of ALT and AST in the blood after CBD consumption.
+At least three studies found elevated levels of ALT and AST after CBD consumption.